Organoboron chemistry: Addition to carbonyl functional groups

+In 1993, N. A. Petasis and I. Akritopoulou reported an efficient synthesis of allylic amines with a modified Mannich reaction, in which vinylboronic acids participate as nucleophiles.
+This modified Mannich reaction has become known as the Petasis-Mannich reaction:

 In allylboration, an allylborane adds across an aldehyde or ketone with an allylic shift, and can then be converted to a homoallylic alcohol during workup.
 The reaction is much slower with ketones than aldehydes.
 For example, in Nicolaou's epothilones synthesis, asymmetric allylboration (with an allylborane derived from chiral alpha-pinene) is the first step in a two-carbon homologation to acetogenin:

 Trifluoroborate salts are stabler than boronic acids and selectively alkylate aldehydes:

+There has been extensive study on asymmetric allylboration.
+In 1978, R. W. Hoffmann and T. Herold reported on the enantioselective synthesis of secondary homoallyl alcohols via chiral non-racemic allylboronic esters.
+The homoallylic alcohols were formed with excellent yield and moderate enantioselectivity.

+In 1985, W. R. Roush and co-workers found out that tartrate modified allylic boronates offer a simple, highly attractive approach to the control of facial selectivity in reactions with chiral and achiral aldehydes.
+In the following years, W.R.
+Roush and co-workers extended this strategy to the synthesis of but-2-ene-1,4-diols and anti-diols.
+This kind of reaction is known as Rouch asymmetric allylation.

 Oxygenation

+Treatment of alkylboranes with base and hydrogen peroxide gives alcohols:

-The hydroboration-oxidation reaction pair oxidizes the borane to an alcohol with hydrogen peroxide or to a carbonyl group with chromium oxide.
+The net reaction is hydration.
+An analogous reaction with chromium oxide oxidizes the compound to a carbonyl (typically, aldehyde).

+Because the addition of H-B to olefins is stereospecific, this oxidation reaction will be diastereoselective when the alkene is trisubstituted.
+Hydroboration-oxidation is thus an excellent way of producing alcohols in a stereospecific and anti-Markovnikov fashion.

 Oxidation of an alkenylborane gives a boron-free enol.

+Amination

+Similar to oxygenation, electrophilic amination reagents (e.g., monochloramine or O-hydroxylaminesulfonic acid) convert organoboranes to amines.

 Halogenation

 Organoborane activation with hydroxide or alkoxide and treatment with X_{2} yields haloalkanes.
 With excess base, two of the three alkyl groups attached to the boron atom may convert to halide, but disiamylborane permits only halogenation of the hydroborated olefin:

 Treatment of an alkenylborane with iodine or bromine induces migration of a boron-attached organic group.
 Alkynyl groups migrate selectively, forming enynes after treatment with sodium acetate and hydrogen peroxide:

+Such reactions have not however proven very popular, because succinimide based reagents such as NIS and NBS are more versatile and do not require rigorous conditions as do organoboranes.